dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 - Set a scan region that determines the region of interest.
 - Add graphic elements to the UI view to enhance the interaction.
 For example, highlight the barcode or detected quad areas.

-### DynamsoftBarcodeReader
+### DCVBarcodeReader

-`DynamsoftBarcodeReader` is the module that included the full feature of DBR.
+`DCVBarcodeReader` is the module that included the full feature of DBR.
 It powers the barcode decoding feature of DCV.
 When working with this module, users can:

 - Specify barcode format.
 - Change basic barcode decoding settings.